 In the last few years, the sport has become so popular that landboarding parks have opened that offer large areas with ramps and other obstacles.

-- Kite boarding — a group of sports which use a kite for power and a board for support, such as:
+- Kite boarding — a group of sports that use a kite for power and a board for support, such as:

 - Land Windsurfing — similar to traditional Windsurfing though performed on land rather than water, using a four-wheeled deck to travel across the surface.
 Also known as "Terrasailing", "street sailing", "land sailing" and "dirt windsurfing"